john-nanney/iptabs/README.markdown

 	iptabs --enable-tcp ssh,ftp,ftp-data --enable-udp tftp

 Multiple interfaces are supported via the `--interface` option.
 The interface will take effect for rules specifed after it.
 As a common example, assume `eth0` is the private network, and `eth1` is the public network.
-SSH should be allowed only on the public interface, but http and https should be allowed on all interfaces.
+SSH should be allowed only on the private interface, but http and https should be allowed on all interfaces.

 	iptabes --interface eth0 --enable-tcp ssh --interface all www,https